Ward No. 123, Kolkata Municipal Corporation: History

-Post-independence developments saw the introduction of adult franchise in municipal elections in 1962.
-The number of wards increased from 75 to 100.
-Tollygunge was merged with Kolkata in 1953.
+Post-independence developments saw the introduction of adult franchise in municipal elections in 1962, in which the number of wards increased from 75 to 100.
+Tollygunge had been merged with Kolkata in 1953.
 The Calcutta Municipal Corporation Act 1980, which came into effect in 1984, extended the boundaries of Kolkata by including South Suburban, Garden Reach and Jadavpur municipalities in Kolkata.
 With the addition of Joka to Kolkata, the number of wards rose to 144.

 Geography

 Ward No. 123 is bordered on the north by Raja Rammohan Roy Road, Hem Chandra Mukherjee Road and Motilal Gupta Road; on the east by Kalipada Mukherjee Road, Hem Chandra Mukherjee Road, Ishan Ghosh Road and a line drawn in continuation to the south up to Dhalipara Road; on the south by Chandi Charan Ghosh Road, James Long Sarani (Diamond Harbour Bypass), Vidyasagar Sarani and a line drawn in continuation to the east where it meets the north-western boundary of Chakthakurani mauza; and on the west by Diamond Harbour Road.

 The ward is served by Haridevpur police station of Kolkata Police.

 Behala Women police station covers all police districts under the jurisdiction of the South West Division i.e. Sarsuna, Taratala, Behala, Parnasree, Thakurpukur and Haridevpur.